2018 AH

-2018 AH is a sub-kilometer asteroid, classified as near-Earth object of the Apollo group, approximately 100 m in diameter.
+2018 AH is a sub-kilometer asteroid, classified as a near-Earth object of the Apollo group, approximately 100 m in diameter.
 It was first observed on 4 January 2018, by the Asteroid Terrestrial-impact Last Alert System (ATLAS) on Mauna Loa and quickly followed-up by many other surveys, with precovery observations found from Pan-STARRS and PTF from the day previous.

 It is the largest known asteroid to pass so close to Earth (0.001985 AU) since in 1971, and until in 2028, although it was only discovered two days after its closest approach on 2 January 2018, at 04:25 UTC.
 The Tunguska asteroid was likely of a similar size, if not slightly smaller.

 Before being recovered on 4 January 2022 11:49 UTC at an Earth distance of 9.8 million km, the asteroid only had an observation arc of 46 days and had not been observed since February 2018.
 Being a short arc object that had not been observed for years generated an uncertainty that is relatively large.
 Between 24–31 December 2021 it was only known to make an Earth approach of between 1-8 million km.
 As it came to perihelion on 3 December 2021, it was approaching from the direction of the Sun.